QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

  - a pure C++ context
  - a Julia module

-A naive approach would be to make this C++ implementation standalone and use of it in the Python extension.
-The same headers would be included in the C++ module that requires it so that we can use `process` from both Python and C++.
-The issue with this approach is that the resulting C++ program would depend on numpy.
-Indeed, `process` operates on argument of type `pyarray` which is a C++ wrapper for numpy arrays.

-In a pure C++ module, we would rather make use of the `xarray` and `xtensor` containers, or any other implementation the xtensor expression interface.
+A naive approach would be to make this C++ implementation standalone and use it both in a native C++ context and a Python extension.
+However, the resulting C++ program would then depend on numpy, since `process` operates on arguments of type `pyarray`, which is a C++ wrapper for numpy arrays.
+In a pure C++ module, we would rather make use of the `xarray` and `xtensor` containers, or any other implementation of the xtensor expression interface.
 The way to reconcile these use cases is to make use of the abstract xtensor expression type.

 ## Enforcing the usage of expressions

-Before separating the implementation of `process`, we make it a template function so it can works with any expression type.
+Before separating the implementation of `process`, we make it a template function so it can work with any expression type.
 A naive approach would be a signature of the form

 ```cpp
 template <class E1, class E2>
 double xprocess(const E1& e1, const E2& e2)
 ```

-This `xprocess` template function is generic and allow the use of any type for its arguments.
+This `xprocess` template function is generic and allows the use of any type for its arguments.
 If we try to call it with something that does not actually implement the `xexpression` interface, we will end up with cryptic errors.
-To avoid this, we can modify the signature of `xprocess` so that the compiler complains when passed parameters are not xtensor expressions:
+To avoid this, we can modify the signature of `xprocess` so that the compiler complains when the function arguments are not xtensor expressions:

 ```cpp
 template <class E1, class E2>